Is Falafel Healthy For You?

 Glycemic Index

 Falafel has a moderate glycemic index.
+Chickpeas and fava beans, the main ingredients in falafel, have a low glycemic index, typically ranging between 10 and 40, which means they release glucose steadily and slowly to help with blood sugar control.
 Its high fiber content helps regulate blood sugar levels, making it a reasonable option for diabetics.

 Consult a Healthcare Provider